Anthony Crosland: 1967–1976

 Crosland subsequently served as President of the Board of Trade from September 1967 to October 1969.
 He was deeply disappointed not to have been made Chancellor of the Exchequer after the November 1967 cabinet reshuffle which followed the devaluation of the pound.
-That job went to Roy Jenkins instead.
-Then he became Secretary of State for Local Government and Regional Planning until the election defeat of June 1970.
+Roy Jenkins was appointed as Chancellor instead.
+Crosland then became Secretary of State for Local Government and Regional Planning until the election defeat of June 1970.

 Crosland was seen as a leader and intellectual guru of the "right wing" or "social democratic" wing of the Labour Party in the 1970s.
 In April 1972, he stood for the deputy leadership of the party after Roy Jenkins resigned.
 He polled 61 votes of the Parliamentary Labour Party and was eliminated in the first round.
 The contest was eventually won by Edward Short, who defeated Michael Foot.
 Crosland was embarrassed by the national press in January 1973 when it emerged he had been given a silver coffee pot donated by disgraced corrupt architect John Poulson when opening a school in Bradford in January 1966.
 It later transpired that the pot was only silver-plated, and therefore of trivial value.

 After Labour's return to power in March 1974, Crosland became Secretary of State for the Environment.
 He was instrumental in changing Transport policy on British Rail to be a higher fare fast intercity passenger service rather than its previous role as a general freight common carrier.
 He contested the leadership in March 1976 following Wilson's resignation, but polled only 17 votes and finished bottom of the poll.
 After his elimination, he switched his support to the eventual winner James Callaghan, who duly rewarded Crosland by appointing him Foreign Secretary on 8 April 1976.

 According to John P. Mackintosh, the Wilson and Callaghan governments were dominated by Crosland's views on equality:

 Crosland’s ideas continued to be almost unchallenged and dominated the Labour governments of 1964–1970. [...]
 [T]he Labour Government which came into office in 1974 edged back towards a Croslandite position. [...]
 [I]f any ideas or policies could be said to have characterised Mr Callaghan's very matter-of-fact and cautious government, they were the continuation of an approach which Crosland had set out in 1956.

 Crosland's time as foreign secretary was dominated by the Third Cod War and relations with Rhodesia.
 Crosland once quipped to his wife that "when I pop off and they cut open my heart, on it will be engraved 'fish' and 'Rhodesia'".